High blood pressure (hypertension)

 The only way of knowing whether you have high blood pressure is to have a blood pressure test.

-All adults over 40 are advised to have their blood pressure checked at least every 5 years.
+All adults over 40 years old are advised to have their blood pressure checked at least every 5 years.

 Getting this done is easy and could save your life.